afham-b/G29_Uno/README.md

 **Inversion:**

 If pedals feel reversed (full press reads as low value), uncomment the inversion lines in the Arduino sketch:
+Using the Arduino IDE to modify `G29_Uno_Pedals.ino` , add in these lines:

 ```bash
 clutchFilt   = 1023 - clutchFilt;